Naresh-chandanbatve/imp_Image_Store/README.md

    8) make sure MySQL is running properly
    9) open browser and enter the localhost with respected port number.
    10) now one more important step... enjoy :)

+## OpenSource
+ This project is a open source proejct. feel free to make contributions to this project by opening issues, adding new features and fixing the bug.